-- Complete a relocation of ARB's office or refurbishment of current premises on a new lease. - Refresh our People Strategy to maintain our aspiration for ARB to be a great place to work and so that we have a highly motivated and high-performing workforce who are fairly rewarded and are supported through effective training and development. - Align staff values and behaviours with a new co-created Board and Associate Values and Behaviours framework. - Introduce a new updated Annual Review Process with more effective 360-degree feedback mechanisms. - Carry out a benchmarking review of our pay and reward approach to establish if significant changes are needed for staff, Board or associates. - Carry out a fundamental review of the staff handbook, ensuring all policies are up to date. - Deliver an effective onboarding process of the new external auditors.
+- Complete a relocation of ARB's office or refurbishment of current premises on a new lease. - Refresh our People Strategy to maintain our aspiration for ARB to be a great place to work and that we have a high performance workforce who are highly motivated, fairly rewarded and are supported through effective training and development - Align staff values and behaviours with new co-created Board and Associate Values and Behaviours framework - We will introduce a new updated Annual Review Process with more effective 360 degree feedback mechanisms - Carry out a benchmarking review of our pay and reward approach to establish significant changes needed for staff, Board or Associates - Carry out a fundamental review of the staff handbook, ensuring all policies are up to date - Deliver an effective onboarding process of the new external auditors

 In 2025-26 we will continue our journey to be a high-performing organisation.
 We will use research and engagement methods to ensure we gather feedback from staff, associates and stakeholders about our operational performance.
-We will review the skills and competencies required of our workforce, and encourage staff development, as we continue to roll out a new IT system.
+We will review the skills and competencies required of our workforce, and encourage staff development, as continue to develop a new IT system.